 Andros Island is the eco-tourism capital of The Bahamas and the 5th largest island in the Caribbean.
 It’s the closest major island to Nassau but one of the least developed in the Bahamas.
 It lies about 170 miles southeast of Miami and just 20 miles west and south of Nassau.

-Please note: Travel between North Andros and South Andros Island in limited to private charter.
+Please note: Travel between North Andros and South Andros Island is limited to private charter.
 If traveling to South Andros Island you must fly into Congo Town Airport.

 South Andros Island